MelbourneDeveloper/DatabaseLogging/README.md

 ## Quick Start

 - Add Nuget `DatabaseLogging` (currently alpha, so be sure to include pre-release)
 - Add the Entity Framework NuGet for the database you want to use.
-(E.g. `Microsoft.EntityFrameworkCore.Sqlite` or 'Microsoft.EntityFrameworkCore.SqlServer')
+(E.g. `Microsoft.EntityFrameworkCore.Sqlite` or `Microsoft.EntityFrameworkCore.SqlServer`)
 - Call `AddDatabase` and initialize the `DbContext` with code for the database platform

+Note: the `DbContext` will call `Database.EnsureCreated()` so the connection string needs to point to a database where this will succeed.
+It will probably need to be a clean database first time around

 ### SQL Server